netdata/netdata/packaging/installer/README.md

 -   Protect yourself from the rare instance when major bugs slip through our testing and negatively affect a Netdata installation
 -   Retain more control over the Netdata version you use

+## Installation notes

+We are tracking a few ongoing issues related to installation and packaging.

+**Multiple versions of SSL**: We've received reports from the community about issues with running the `kickstart.sh` script on systems that have both a distribution-installed version of OpenSSL and a manually-installed local version.
+The Agent's installer cannot handle both, and so you must remove one or the other to install the Agent.

+**CentOS 6 and CentOS 8 dependencies**: To install the Agent on certain CentOS and RHEL systems, you must enable non-default repositories, such as EPEL or PowerTools, to gather hard dependencies.
+See the [CentOS 6](/packaging/installer/methods/manual.md#centos-rehel-6-x) and [CentOS 8](/packaging/installer/methods/manual.md#centos-rehel-8-x) sections for more information.